-About the showMischief Theatre secure their monopoly on side-splitting West End comedy as they bring The Comedy About A Bank Robbery to the Criterion Theatre.
-Building on the formula that won them the Olivier Award for Best New Comedy 2015, the company moves from theatrical masterpieces (The Play That Goes Wrong, Peter Pan Goes Wrong) to criminal masterminds.
+Olivier Award-winning company Mischief Theatre secure their monopoly of the West End, with side-splitting comedy The Comedy About A Bank Robbery, which plays at the Criterion Theatre.
+Building on the formula that won them the 2015 Olivier Award for Best New Comedy, the company moves from theatrical masterpieces (The Play That Goes Wrong, Peter Pan Goes Wrong) to criminal masterminds.